 Next up are poison bait traps and regular snap traps.
 These can leave dead rodents you’ll need to locate and clean up when you open your RV up after storage, but they do work to keep critters from overrunning your camper and destroying your belongings.

 Many RVers recommend using dryer sheets to keep mice out.
 For the price, you can tuck a whole box into every nook and cranny, and if it doesn’t keep all the critters out, at least it helps reduce any musty smells from your camper being closed up.

 It’s a great idea to cover your RV during storage, whether you park it inside or out.

 Keeping rain, leaves, sap, sun rays, dust, snow, bird droppings, and insects off your RV will maintain the exterior finish.
 Choosing a breathable RV cover will keep mildew and mold from forming.

 If your storage facility has carport covers, pay extra to park under one if you can fit it into your budget.
 The additional protection for your RV is worth every penny.
 If undercover parking is not available, avoid parking under trees to stop squirrels from climbing on your RV, and keep falling branches from damaging your camper.

-Five Things to Consider When Purchasing RV Storage Space
+5 Things to Consider When Purchasing an RV Storage Space

 # 1 – Do You Want Indoor or Outdoor Parking for Your RV?